ansys/scade-design-rules/doc/source/rules/annotations/ann_notes_for_named_types_or_variables.rst

-.. index:: single: Ann Notes For Named Types Or Variables
+.. index:: single: Ann notes for named types or variables

 Ann notes for named types or variables
 ======================================